SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 Getting upstream OpenStack support for flavor aliases would provide more flexibility and ease migrations between providers, also providers that don't offer the SCS- flavors.

+We also would like to see upstream `extra_specs` standardizing the discoverability of some properties exposed via the SCS names and work on IaC tooling (terraform ...) to make use of these when selecting a flavor.